umbraco/UmbracoDocs/contributing/hacktoberfest/contributing.md

 * Case studies
 * Organizing Hacktoberfest events

-We [have set up a special GitHub repository](https://github.com/umbraco/HacktoberfestActivityLog) for you to record your contributions that are NOT a pull request.
+We [have set up a special GitHub repository](https://github.com/umbraco/HacktoberfestActivityLog) for you to record your contributions that are not a pull request.

-In order to record your journey of verifying documentation (i.e. related blog post(s) in October, events organized), please edit the README.md file and add your activity at the end in the recommended format and submit that as a pull request.
+In order to record your journey of verifying documentation (like related blog post(s) in October, events organized), please edit the README.md file and add your activity at the end in the recommended format and submit that as a pull request.
 We’ll take it from there!

 ## Sponsor an Umbraco-related GitHub repository